 * Transfer credit is not awarded for non-academic courses.
 (See Concurrent and Non-Concurrent Enrollment and Waiver of Requirements for University-Level Courses )

-* Where the previous institution uses a quarter system credits earned through are converted into semester hours using a multiplier of 2/3.
+* Where the previous institution uses a quarter system, credits earned through are converted into semester hours using a multiplier of 2/3.

+* Where the previous institution does not use a credit system, credits earned through will be evaluated based on the number of academic hours the class carries and other details indicated on the course syllabus.

+* Where the previous institution uses the European Credit Transfer and Accumulation System (ECTS), credits will typically be converted into semester credits using a division of two (2).

 * Transfer credits are awarded in accordance with the number of credits earned at the previous institution, even if a comparable course at the American University of Armenia is worth a different number of credits.
 The American University of Armenia defers to a student’s previous institution to determine the appropriate number of academic credits for each of its courses based on classroom contact hours.

 * Initial evaluations of transfer credits by the academic unit to which a student is accepted typically exclude courses completed for fewer than 3 credits.
 If students have courses worth less than three (3) credits from a previous school, requests for evaluation can be made on a case by case basis.

+*In cases when the student is transferring credits after his/her enrollment at AUA, and especially for cases of exchange programs at partner European universities, ECTS credits will be transferred as indicated above, even if the result does not sum up to 3 AUA credits.

-* Transfer credit is not awarded for courses not taken for a grade (e.g. P/F, P/NP, S/U)
+* Transfer credit is not awarded for courses not taken for a grade (e.g. P/F, P/NP, S/U), with the exception of Physical Education, First Aid and Civil Defence courses taken at higher education institutions in Armenia.

 * Where the previous school uses a unit or point system, AUA follows the conversion scale provided by their registrar (and printed on students’ transcripts) to determine the appropriate number of semester hours for transfer.